 Researchers affiliated with the Resilience in Survivors of Hurricane Katrina (RISK) project have published a paper that takes a look at the health impacts of being displaced into a gentrified neighborhood.
 The researchers did not find evidence of significant effects on BMI, self-rated health, or psychological distress.
 Photo: Ted Eytan on Flickr

 Even though height is commonly correlated with socioeconomic status (SES), SES is not known as a reliable predictor of height.
-In this study, Harvard Pop Center Bell Fellow Adel Daoud, Research Associate Rockli Kim, and faculty member S (Subu) V Subramanian utilized machine learning algorithms to assess whether there were non-linear patterns in the data … Continue reading “Using a machine learning approach to shed light on relationship between SES and women’s height”
+In this study, Harvard Pop Center Bell Fellow Adel Daoud, Research Associate Rockli Kim, and faculty member S (Subu) V Subramanian utilized machine learning algorithms to assess whether there were non-linear patterns in the data that might shed more light on the relationship between height and socio-economic status.

 Harvard Pop Center faculty member Laura Kubzansky, PhD, and colleagues are authors of a longitudinal study in Social Science & Medicine that has found that those who recalled receiving parental warmth during childhood were more likely to also self report higher levels of well-being—including emotional, psychological and social—as adults.
-They were also less likely to … Continue reading “Study links exposure to parental warmth during childhood with increased levels of well-being in adulthood”
+They were also less likely to engage in behaviors such as drug use and smoking.
+The findings point to the potential…

-Rebecca C. Thurston, PhD, a former Harvard RWJF Health & Society Scholar, is lead author on a study published in JAMA Internal Medicine that has published these timely findings receiving coverage in The Washington Post , the Huffington Post and the New York Post.
-Photo: Denkrahm on Flickr
+Rebecca C. Thurston, PhD,a former Harvard RWJF Health & Society Scholar, is lead author on a study published in JAMA Internal Medicine that has published these timely findings receiving coverage in The Washington Post, the Huffington Post and the New York Post.

 Sara Bleich, PhD, professor of public health policy at the Harvard Chan School, has penned an op-ed in The New England Journal of Medicine that makes a strong case for an approach that is multi-prong, spanning health systems, population, individual, local, national, and private sector levels.